FAQs regarding Tax, National Insurance, Tax Returns, Employment Status and Benefits

 We have to make sure you are legally allowed to work in the UK, and having a National Insurance number along with other documents helps us to check this.

 Whether you are classed as working full time depends on the benefit you want to claim and the hours you work.
 If you work full-time, you might get Working Tax Credit if your income is low.
-You will be working full-time for the purpose of tax credits if you work at least 16 or 30 hours a week, dependent on your circumstances.
+You will be working full-time for the purpose of tax credits if you work at least 16 or 30 hours a week, depending on your circumstances.

 If you work full-time, you will not qualify for Income Support or Jobseeker's Allowance.
 For these benefits, you will be classed as working full-time if you work for 16 hours or more each week.